Adaptive Catalyst for Smooth Convex Optimization: Experiments

-In Figure~\ref{fig:quadratic} we compare the performance of the method~\ref{algo:CD} and its M-S accelerated version with different sets of parameters $(\alpha, \beta, \gamma)$ for problem~\ref{eq:quadratic}.
-We evaluate the functional suboptimality measure $f(y) - f^\star$ $(f^\star=0)$ .
 For the horizontal axis we use number of partial derivative evaluations divided by dimensionality $n$ of the problem.
 Our warm start strategy includes running inner method from the last point $y_k$ and with estimates $\hat{\beta_i}$ of smoothness constants obtained from the previous iteration.
 The initial points $y_0=z_0$ are sampled from the standard uniform distribution $\mathcal{U}(0,1)$. $L_0$ was initialized as $1.6 L_f$ and $L_d = 0.005 L_f, L_u = 10 L_f, \beta^0_i = 1/L_0$.
 We observe that clear acceleration can be achieved not for all sets of parameters.
 Concretely, both $\beta$ and $\gamma$ affected convergence as one can see from the plot.
 Besides, we find out that for higher accuracy the proposed method can show unstable performance.

-\ag{Note, that we can obtain provable acceleration by the proposed Adaptive Catalyst procedure described in Algorithm~\ref{alg1} only for convex problems.
+Note, that we can obtain provable acceleration by the proposed Adaptive Catalyst procedure only for convex problems.
 For strongly convex problems, this is no longer true either in theory or in our experiments.
-The reason is that the proposed M-S accelerated envelop doesn't take in to account possible strong convexity \cite{gasnikov2017universal}.
+The reason is that the proposed M-S accelerated envelop\dmiv{e} doesn't take in to account possible strong convexity.
 Moreover, as far as we know, this is still an open problem, to propose a fully adaptive accelerated algorithm for strongly convex problems.
 The problem is in the strong convexity parameter.
 In practice, we met this problem in different places.
-For example, when we choose the restart parameter for conjugate gradient methods or try to propose accelerated (fast) gradient methods that do not require any information about strong convexity parameter but know all other characteristics of the problem \cite{gasnikov2017universal}.}
+For example, when we choose the restart parameter for conjugate gradient methods or try to propose accelerated (fast) gradient methods that do not require any information about strong convexity parameter but know all other characteristics of the problem.\\